Are you looking for a new way to spice up your deadlift routine? Look no further than the landmine deadlift.

 - Takeaway

-The deadlift is a cornerstone exercise in most strength-training programs.
-It is one of the three lifts performed in the sport of powerlifting.
+The deadlift is a cornerstone exercise in most strength-training programs for good reason.
+It’s one of the three powerlifting competition lifts (along with the squat and bench press) and works many muscles.

 Read More: 20 Best Landmine Exercises For Building Muscle And Strength